 When do polls close in every state?
 Here's a timeline

-Millions of Americans have cast their vote, either early in recent weeks or in-person at polling places today.
+Millions of Americans have cast their vote, either early in recent weeks or in-person at polling places.

-But the AP can't call any races until polls close in their respective state.
+But the Associated Press can't call any races until polls close in their respective state.

-That process will unfold throughout the night, given the various time zones at play.
-Here's a breakdown of poll closing times:
+That process will unfold throughout Tuesday night, given the various time zones at play.
+Here's a breakdown of poll closing times.

 7 p.m.
 ET — 60 electoral votes at stake